 There are two types of subway riders in the world.
 Those who wonder, during an idle moment at a station, if they could beat the train to the next stop; and those who attempt to do so.
-Observe
+Observe.

+8 Million Reasons for Real Surveillance Oversight.
 "Sprint Nextel provided law enforcement agencies with its customers' (GPS) location information over 8 million times between September 2008 and October 2009.
 This massive disclosure of sensitive customer information was made possible due to the roll-out by Sprint of a new, special web portal for law enforcement officers."

 Sprint sets this summer for nationwide 3G launch in US Huh ???
 Everywhere in Europe, which is supposedly so much more advanced, the talk is how far off the 3G roll out is, how carriers may go under because of the prices paid for spectrum, how hand sets won't be available, how it will take years to make any money.
 I mean, the best they can currently do is 76,000 people on the 30-mile by 10-mile Isle of Man.
 Yet a nationwide 3G network in the US this summer ?
 We should be so lucky.
 It's hard enough for the phone companies to get DSL to work.
 (PS Voicestream's 2.5G GPRS service in NYC does work well most of the time.)

+It's a good thing Santa was endorsing Sprint.
 Then the kiddies would have to sit on the lap of that Joe Friday clone they have shilling for them.
 What I don't get is the outrage of the parents.
 You mean they hadn't noticed that Xmas has become a tad commercial?
 Do they really think that five year olds and under really notice the cell phone logo?